 - A more accessible solution

-Given the time, money, and resources necessary to transition to a cloud-based ERP system, maximizing these benefits needs to be a top priority if organizations want to see an ROI that justifies its efforts.
+Given the time, money, and resources necessary to transition to a cloud-based ERP system, maximising these benefits needs to be a top priority if organisations want to see an ROI that justifies its efforts.
 Here are some ways in which this can be achieved.

 Start by Properly Defining Success

-Establishing clear, realistic goals early in the modernization process is critical if you want to see the benefits of cloud ERP systems.
-While this sentiment may seem cliché, it isn’t unheard of for organizations to modernize for modernization’s sake.
-Fear may prompt some organizations to prioritize a digital transformation without fully defining goals: fear of being left behind by the competition, fear that existing legacy systems may make the organization vulnerable to cyberattacks, or fear that the organization’s lack of innovation will ultimately lead it to be obsolete.
+Establishing clear, realistic goals early in the modernisation process is critical if you want to see the benefits of cloud ERP systems.
+While this sentiment may seem cliché, it isn’t unheard of for organisations to modernise for modernisation’s sake.
+Fear may prompt some organisations to prioritise a digital transformation without fully defining goals: fear of being left behind by the competition, fear that existing legacy systems may make the organisation vulnerable to cyberattacks, or fear that the organisation’s lack of innovation will ultimately lead it to be obsolete.